Im-Rises/CubeAscii/README.md

 - `-h` : to display the usage
 - `-c <count>` : to set the number of cubes to display (default: 1) choose between 1 and 3
 - `-g` : to display in gray mode the cubes
+- `-m` : to set the max rotation speed
+- `-n` : to set the min rotation speed

 You can combine the commands to set the number of cubes and to display in gray mode at the same time: